Fridericus (digital quality)

 Admin comments

-The scenes between Frederick and the excellent Bernhard Minetti as von Wallis are superb and there are effective cameos by Lil Dagover as Madame de Pompadour, Kathe Haak as Maria Theresa and Agnes Strauss as the Czarina.
+The scenes between Frederick and the excellent Bernhard Minetti as von Wallis are superb and there are effective and memorable cameos by Lil Dagover as Madame de Pompadour, Kathe Haak as Maria Theresa and Agnes Strauss as the Czarina.
 Cinematography is done by the great Bruno Mondi.
-The musical score done by Marc Roland is splendid.
-The actor playing Frederick is excellent.
-Especially when compared with the cartoonish portrayal of Admiral Nelson in the Hollywood movie.
+Marc Roland’s musical score is splendid.
+Otto Gebühr’s performance as Frederick the Great is charismatic and inspiring.
+Especially when compared with the cartoonish portrayal of Admiral Nelson in “That Hamilton woman” or mostly one dimensional and primitive Hollywood depictions of George Washington or Abraham Lincoln.

 Tags